housecurve/housecurve.github.io/TUNING.md

 * [House Curve: What it is, why you need it, how to do it](https://www.hometheatershack.com/forums/rew-forum/96-house-curve-what-why-you-need-how-do.html)
 * [Relevant loudspeaker tests, in studios, in Hi-Fi dealers' demo rooms, in the home etc](https://www.bksv.com/media/doc/17-197.pdf)
 * [The Measurement and Calibration of Sound Reproducing Systems](http://www.aes.org/e-lib/browse.cfm?elib=17839)

-The curve that works best with your audio system will somewhat depend on how the system is measured (mic type, mic placement, mic direction, etc).
-When adjusting a single system this doesn't really matter so long as you perform measurements consistently - the curve is just a guide.
-However, if you are applying the same curve to multiple audio systems, be aware that the same measurement technique needs to be applied for consistent results.

 ### Apply equalization